iggredible/bandler/README.md

     map: {}
 }})
 ```
-The code above is a bundled code from example2 entry.
+The code above is a bundled code from example2 entry and all its dependencies.
 Copy/paste the code on your browser console to see the code above works _(disclaimer: it is just console.log)_.

 ## Contributing